King’s Youth Bus

-The King’s Bus has been running a successful weekly after school’s club since May 2018 in the heart of Beverley’s largest council estate.
-Funded in part by the Beverley Town Council, The bus parks on the green, which by the central shops and near to the local primary school on the Swinemoor Council Estate in Beverley.
-It attracts over 30 kids per week, with ages ranging from 3 – 15.
+In the autumn of 2022 our old single decker bus was replaced by a much better double decker bus which has since been fully converted as a purpose built youth club.
+The bus parks on the green, which by the central shops and near to the local primary school on the Swinemoor Council Estate in Beverley.
+It attracts between 30-50 kids per week, with ages ranging from 3 – 18.
 It has also run a successful holiday club over the summer with a weekly attendance of around 50 young people and their parents.
-This was kindly funded by the Beverley Rotary Club.
 The holiday club also provided a healthy picnic lunch for the attendees, many of whom come from families struggling to get by on benefits or low incomes.

 Activities on the bus